empCarnivore/ManimMathProjects/Derivative/DerivativeLieAlgebra.md

 The commutator measures the degree in which the order you multiply two objects together matters.

 The commutator of D and x is D times x minus x times D.\
-Not here that although I have heavily implied that D and x are related to differentiation and the object x,\
+Note here that although I have heavily implied that D and x are related to differentiation and the object x,\
 I have yet to define them as so.\
 I won't do that till later.